za419/CadenceBot/README.md

 Now, CadenceBot should run properly, even if a change requires a new module or new module version.
 There is only one detail left - When CadenceBot is restarted by the `restart.sh` script, it keeps its log in the `CadenceBot.log` file, which is overwritten each time the script is run.
 If this is not desired, you can make a `maillog.sh` script, which shall be run before starting the bot each time `restart.sh` is run, with the intention of being used to archive the log before it is deleted (by email, usually).
 Add whichever commands you would like to this script to have your logs archived automatically.

+## Prettier

+[Prettier](https://prettier.io/) will be used to maintain the formatting of code files in CadenceBot - These being shell scripts (\*.sh) and Node files (\*.js).
+Configuration files (\*.json) are not affected by this at the moment.

+While it is not necessarily required to use Prettier during development, formatting will be performed before new releases are tagged to help maintain some style consistency in the project.

 ## Branches

 Branch names should avoid uppercase characters where reasonable.